 Helicobacter pylori Breath Test

-Diagnostic testing for Helicobacter pylori infection in patients suspected to have active Helicobacter pylori infection or for monitoring response to therapy
+Diagnostic testing for Helicobacter pylori infection in patients suspected to have active H pylori infection or for monitoring response to therapy

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 The causal relationship between the urease-producing bacterium, Helicobacter pylori, and chronic active gastritis, duodenal ulcer, and nonulcer dyspepsia is well established.
-Conventional methods for the diagnosis of active Helicobacter pylori infection include evaluation of biopsied gastric tissue by histopathology and culture.
-Less invasive assays include testing for the presence of Helicobacter pylori antigen is stool specimens and detection of Helicobacter pylori urease production by the Urea Breath Test (UBT).
-Serologic testing for the presence of IgM/IgG/IgA class antibodies to Helicobacter pylori is also performed, however this is not recommended by either the American College of Gastroenterologists nor the American Gastroenterological Association (AGA) as an accurate marker for active disease.
+Conventional methods for the diagnosis of active H pylori infection include evaluation of biopsied gastric tissue by histopathology and culture.
+Less invasive assays include testing for the presence of H pylori antigen is stool specimens and detection of H pylori urease production by the Urea Breath Test (UBT).
+Serologic testing for the presence of IgM/IgG/IgA class antibodies to H pylori is also performed; however, this is not recommended by either the American College of Gastroenterologists nor the American Gastroenterological Association (AGA) as an accurate marker for active disease.
 These serologic markers can remain elevated despite resolution of active disease and may lead to misdiagnosis and/or inappropriate treatment.

-This consensus group further specifies that there is no indication to test asymptomatic people and that testing for Helicobacter pylori is only recommended if treatment is planned.
+This consensus group further specifies that there is no indication to test asymptomatic people and that testing for H pylori is only recommended if treatment is planned.

 When the test is used to assess eradication, it should be performed 4 to 6 weeks after completion of antimicrobial treatment.